Flux-switching Floquet engineering: General Drives

-where $\tilde{p_j} = Q \,p_j/q_j$.
-In the above expressions $r$ is taken mod $Q$ to ensure applicability in the extended Floquet zone scheme, but when working in the natural Floquet zone there is no ambiguity, so one may discard the mod $Q$ and attribute to each gap a definite $r$ value, with the understanding that the top and bottom gaps are labeled the same, $r = Q$ (mod $Q$) = 0.
 We remark that this Diophantine equation is very similar in form to that which one would obtain when investigating higher-dimensional Harper-Hofstadter models \cite{MontambauxKohmoto1990,KohmotoHalperinWu1992}, but the integers here are related to a temporal contribution to a single net winding in a gap, whereas in higher dimensions the integer windings are interpreted as a Hall response associated with each distinct plane that comprises the lattice.
-We thus see that the gaps in the quasienergy spectrum may be labeled according to the per-step windings, $W_j^N({\mu})$ accrued in each cycle, whereas the anomalous contribution to the net winding is not involved in the gap labeling.
-We list solutions to Eq.~\eqref{eq:Diophantine} for a three-flux drive for two different sets of dwell times $\mathbf{T} = (T_1, T_2, T_3)$ in Tables~\ref{tableI} and \ref{tableII}.
-We plot the bulk band dispersion of the situation illustrated in Table \ref{tableI}, flattened along $k_y$, and include gap labeling in Fig. \ref{fig:band_labels}.
+We thus see that the gaps in the quasienergy spectrum may be labeled according to the per-step normal windings, $W_j^{N,(\varepsilon_{\text{c}})}(\mu)$ accrued in each cycle for a fixed branch cut choice, whereas the anomalous contribution to the net winding instead records the total winding through the gap which straddles the branch-cut.
+We list solutions to Eq.~\eqref{eq:Diophantine} for a three-flux drive for two different sets of dwell times $\mathbf{T} = (T_1, T_2, T_3)$ in the principal Floquet zone ($\varepsilon_{\text{c}} = -\pi/T$) in Tables~\ref{tableI} and \ref{tableII}.
+We plot the bulk band dispersion of the situation illustrated in Table \ref{tableII}, flattened along $k_y$, and include gap labeling in Fig.~\ref{fig:band_labels}.

 Interestingly, Eq. \eqref{eq:Diophantine} applies to any distinct flux switching routine regardless of the dwell times involved.
 This is illustrated in Tables~\ref{tableI} and \ref{tableII} where the winding in the first gap is different ($W^N = -2$ vs. $W^N = 0$) due to the different dwell times, but the underlying Diophantine equation used to label the gaps is still obeyed.